 (a) PacifiCorp must consult with the Advisory Group on the scope and design of a ten-year conservation potential analysis, which shall be completed by September 1, 2015.
-See RCW 19.285.040(1)(a); WAC 480-109-010(1).
+See RCW 19.285.040(1)(a); WAC 480-109-100(2).
 The potential analysis must be based on a current conservation potential assessment study or other relevant work of PacifiCorp’s service area within Washington State.
 This may be conducted within the context of PacifiCorp’s integrated resource plan.
 If PacifiCorp chooses to use the supply curves that make up the conservation potential in the Council’s Northwest Power Plan, the supply curves must be updated for new assumptions and measures.

 (b) PacifiCorp must consult with the Advisory Group beginning no later than July 1, 2015, to identify achievable conservation potential for 2016-2025 and set biennial targets for the 2016-2017 biennium, including necessary revisions to program details.
-See RCW 19.285.040(1)(b); WAC 480-109-010(2) and (3).
+See RCW 19.285.040(1)(b); WAC 480-109-100(3) and WAC 480-109-120(1).

 (10) Cost-Effectiveness Test is the Total Resource Cost (TRC) Test